- Organic Synthesis

 Frequently Asked Questions (FAQs)

-The newsletter will be sent out at 08:00 (U.K. time) every Monday morning, if you have not received the email by then or it has been found within your junk folder, please follow these steps with respect to your email service provider to safelist the email address “[email protected]” to make sure it goes straight into your inbox next time. 📬
+If you have not received the email by this time or it has been found within your spam folder, please follow these steps with respect to your email service provider to safelist the following email address: [email protected] to make sure it goes straight into your inbox next time.

 What is the Organic Synthesis Newsletter?

-The purpose of the Organic Synthesis Newsletter is to highlight key papers in synthetic organic chemistry that have been published in the previous week.
-A short selection of key publications from high-impact and well read chemistry journals will be highlighted in an easy-to-read format, with their TOC graphic, an often shortened form of the abstract, and a handy clickable link that takes you straight to the paper.
+A short selection of key publications from high-impact and well read chemistry journals are highlighted in an easy-to-read format, with their TOC graphic, a shortened form of the abstract, and a link that takes you straight to the article.

 Journal clubs are often a useful, collaborative way to keep on top of new literature—by dividing the task among colleagues before collating and sending it out to a broader audience.
 However, this requires the journal club to: (i) fit your topic of interest, (ii) be easily accessible, and (iii) be updated regularly.